-- Contractions are irregular happening randomly
+- Contractions are irregularly happening randomly.

-- No progression in frequency, length or strengths of contraction.
+- No progression in frequency, length, or strengths of contraction.

-- Contractions are felt in abdomen
+- Contractions are felt in the abdomen.

 - No change in Cervix – your doctor or midwife can examine

 Always talk to your midwife or healthcare professional when you are unsure about the status of your labor.
-Depending on your situation and your symptoms they will advise you further.
+Depending on your situation and your symptoms, they will advise you further.

 While every woman is different in what they experience going into labor, these subtle signs of labor approaching will help you identify it.

-If you are still not sure about what to expect during your labor and delivery, you still have a time to take this amazing online prenatal class taught by Labor and delivery nurse Hilary Erickson.
+If you are still not sure about what to expect during your labor and delivery, you still have time to take this amazing online prenatal class taught by Labor and delivery nurse Hilary Erickson.

 In this online Prenatal Class for Couples, you will get to learn

-- Early sign of labor
+- An early sign of labor

 - When it is time to go to the hospital